Robert Mugabe: death of a liberation 'colossus' who crushed his foes as Zimbabwe unraveled

-HARARE (Reuters) - Robert Mugabe, the bush war guerrilla who led Zimbabwe to independence in 1980 and crushed his foes during nearly four decades of rule as his country descended into poverty, hyperinflation and unrest, died on Friday.
+HARARE (Reuters) - Robert Mugabe, the bush war guerrilla who led Zimbabwe to independence and crushed his foes during nearly four decades of rule as his country descended into poverty, hyperinflation and unrest, died on Friday.
 He was 95.

 He was one of the most polarizing figures in his continent’s history, a giant of African liberation, whose rule finally ended in ignominy when he was overthrown by his own army.
 He died in Singapore, where he had long received medical treatment.